NCDgov/ncd-site/_reports/2011/briefing-paper-bullying-and-students-with-disabilities.md

 **S﻿COPE AND PURPOSE:**

 Like bullying in general, bullying of students with disabilities represents both a civil rights and\
 public health challenge.
 Effectively addressing bullying of students with disabilities will require undertaking action as part of both general and special education policy.
-NCD produced this briefing paper to offer these p﻿olicy recommendations:
+NCD produced this briefing paper to offer seven policy action recommendations,

-1. Collaborating in Federal Research Program on Bullying Prevention
-2. Requiring Parental Notification
-3. Expanding the Role of the IEP
-4. Broadening Data Collection
-5. Eliminating Workplace Bullying
-6. Fighting Hate Crimes:
-7. Private Right of Action